flxclxc/rl-graph-search/README.md

 GARDEN must be trained on each of the synthetic graphs generated.
 MLPA2C and MLPA2CWD must be trained on each of the synthetic graphs generated with $\beta=5$.

 We recommend using a cluster to train the models in parallel.
 GARDEN may benefit from a GPU.
-You may need to set up a free weights and biases account to track the training progress.
+You may need to set up a free Weights and Biases account to track the training progress.

 Once this has been completed, the results can be generated using the scripts the src folder